arduino/ArduinoCore-samd/README.md

 The flash used message at the end of compilation is not correct.
 The number shown represents the .text segment only.
 However, Flash usage = .text + .data segments (RAM usage = .data + .bss segments).
 In this release, two programs are run at the end of compilation to provide more detailed memory usage.
+To enable this output, go to File->Preferences and beside "Show verbose output during:", check "compilation".

 Just above the normal flash usage message, is the output from the size utility.
 However, this output is also incorrect, as it shows .text+.data in the .text field,